SpaceX's Falcon Heavy launch gives big boost to Elon Musk's Mars dream

 SpaceX did its share to advance the rebirth of American rocketry on Tuesday, successfully launching its enormous Falcon Heavy rocket on its maiden voyage as millions of people watched in person and via livestream.

-The three-engine rocket — bigger and more powerful than any booster since the Saturn V that took astronauts to the moon in the 1960s and 1970s — lifted off at 3.45 p.m.
+The three-booster rocket — more powerful than any rocket since the Saturn V that took astronauts to the moon in the 1960s and 1970s — lifted off at 3.45 p.m.
 ET from Kennedy Space Center in Cape Canaveral, Florida.
 As its second stage sped away from the planet, two of the Falcon Heavy's spent solid rocket boosters fell back to Earth and landed upright, as planned.

 One day the Falcon Heavy may be used to ferry colonists to Mars so that humans can become what SpaceX CEO Elon Musk and others have termed a “multiplanet species," capable of surviving if some natural or manmade disaster renders Earth uninhabitable.